wp-plugins/flexytalk-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Start chatting to your site's visitors with this free Live Chat Plugin.
+Start chatting to your site's visitors today.
 Works out of the box.
 No registration required.
 100% FREE FOREVER with unlimited chats.

 == Description ==
 Place a FlexyTalk Free Live Chat Widget on your WordPress web site and start chatting with your visitors.
 No need to register an account at our site.
 It just works out of the box.

-*Once you place the plugin on your site, you're automatically given our **FREE FOR EVER** account.
+* Once you place the plugin on your site, you're automatically given our **FREE FOR EVER** account.
 There's no limit on the number of chats you can answer and the account never expires.

-*Don't worry about ads.
+* Don't worry about ads.
 Our software is ad-free and no annoying messages are sent to the visitor.

 * What do I need te get started?
 A Gmail account is all you need to get started.
 We also support any opened XMPP network like JABBER.ORG.